 The above method is useful to ensure you’re happy with the monetary flow of transactions.

-Having setup your product or subscription plan with Paddle you should be provided with a checkout link.
-Visit this and purchase (optionally discount with a coupon/modifier - see below), running through the on-screen instructions.
+Having set up your product or subscription plan with Paddle you should be provided with a checkout link.
+Visit this and purchase (optionally use a discount code), running through the on-screen instructions.

 Following this you’re able to issue yourself a full refund at zero cost – instructions on how to do this can be found here.